When I was reading about bounty fishing for pikeminnow on the internet, I wondered how these types of fish are best hooked and unhooked.

 While fishing for pikeminnow, the best bait to use is either live bait or some kind of fresh meat.
 Since pikeminnow are carnivorous fish, they will be interested in worms or chicken liver on your line.
 It is also a good idea to put a small weight on your fishing line in order to allow the bait to sink down to the same level of your target.

 Where is the best place to catch pikeminnow?

 Pikeminnow are usually found in calm water environments, such as lakes and slow-moving streams.
 They most commonly swim through the bottoms of these water bodies, and are always on the hunt for anything they can find.
 As far as location, two of the best places to find large pikeminnow populations are Washington and Oregon.

 Can you eat pikeminnow?

-Pikeminnow is an edible fish, however most people regard the species as “trash” and do not regularly eat it.
-Additionally, there have been complaints about too many bones in the fish, as well as the scent and the taste.
+Pikeminnow is an edible fish, however, most people regard the species as “trash” and do not regularly eat it.
+Additionally, there have been complaints about too many bones in the fish, as well as the scent and the taste of the Northern Pikeminnow.
 Overall, the general population does not enjoy pikeminnow nor do they bother to try eating it, but it can be done.